lgreski/datasciencedepot/estimatingRscriptRuntime.md

 ## Background

-Recently a person on [StackOverflow](https://bit.ly/35qGOmB) asked a question about how to estimate the [runtime of an R script](https://bit.ly/3d0Qma6).
-She was attempting to produce corelation tests for 60 questions in a survey, using the `corr.test()` function from the `psych` package.
+Recently a person on [Stack Overflow](https://bit.ly/35qGOmB) asked a question about how to estimate the [runtime of an R script](https://bit.ly/3d0Qma6).
+She was attempting to produce correlation tests for 60 questions in a survey, using the `corr.test()` function from the `psych` package.

 The answers from each question were coded as 5 point scales from 1 - 5.
 The input data frame included 8,219 observations.
 When she ran `corr.test()`, her computer did not complete the analysis after 2 hours.
 This led her to post a question on Stackoverflow.com, "Is there any method to estimate the R script running time?"